-Usually, the last thing on anyone’s mind when planning a vacation is insurance.
-There are so many types of coverages out there, how do you know whether it’s worth the cost?
+Usually, the last thing on anyone’s mind when planning a vacation is insurance, but the pandemic has altered that calculation.
+Yet, there are so many types of coverages out there, how do you know whether it’s worth the cost?

 At Aspiriant, we believe that medical insurance and appropriate rental car coverage are extremely important when traveling overseas.
 But for the more affluent traveler, other types of coverages, depending on your personal situation, may not be worth the money.
 Here’s a rundown on the types of coverages available and what you should consider before purchasing insurance.

-One client we serve fell and broke her hip while traveling with her husband, who’s a doctor, in Italy.
+One client we serve fell and broke her hip while traveling in Italy with her husband, who’s a doctor.
 Accidents like this can happen at any time, and medical costs for treatment and transportation can quickly escalate.

-“Anyone planning to travel outside the United States should purchase travel medical insurance before they leave,” says Brett Gookin, a director of wealth management and principal at Aspiriant.
+“Anyone planning to travel outside the United States should purchase travel medical insurance before they leave,” says Brett Gookin, a director in wealth management and partner at Aspiriant.
 “U.S.-based health insurance, including Medicare and Medicare supplemental plans, provide either very limited or no coverage outside the U.S. borders.”

 Travel medical insurance serves as your primary medical coverage outside the U.S. It includes medical evacuation back home and is relatively inexpensive.
-Stand-alone coverage is available in a wide range of benefit amounts.
+Stand-alone coverage is available in a wide range of benefit.